Towards Overcoming the Undercutting Problem: Introduction

 \section{Introduction}

-The Bitcoin network~\cite{nakamoto2008bitcoin} and several cryptocurrencies rely on nodes participating in transaction verification, ordering and execution, and mining new blocks for their security and performance.
-Bitcoin incentivizes these nodes (or miners) with block mining rewards and transaction fees.
-Historically, the fixed block reward has been the dominating source of Bitcoin miners' revenues.
-However, the block reward is a system parameter for Bitcoin and halves approximately every four years.\footnote{The currently fixed block reward is $6.25$ BTC.
-The next halving event to $3.125$ BTC is scheduled for May 2024. \cite{btchalving2}}
+Bitcoin network~\cite{nakamoto2008bitcoin} and several cryptocurrencies rely on nodes participating in transaction verification, ordering and execution, and mining new blocks for their security and performance.
+Specifically, with honest majority, Byzantine-fault tolerant consensus is possible with Proof of Work (PoW) assuming network synchrony.
+With honest majority, attacks like double spending~\cite{rosenfeld2014analysis} are also harder to implement in practice.
+Additionally, with more honest computing peers, liveness is provided with a higher probability.
+A proper incentive design helps attract more honest parties to join.
+Bitcoin currently incentivizes nodes (or miners) with fixed block rewards and voluntary transaction fees.
+Historically, the block reward has been the dominating source of miners' revenues.
+However, for Bitcoin, it is a system parameter that halves approximately every four years.\footnote{The next halving event to $3.125$ BTC is scheduled for May 2024. \cite{btchalving2}} Its domination is expected to vanish due to the deteriorating nature and transaction fees will then become the major mining revenue generator.